 BEAR offers and continues to develop a set of storage services to meet the needs of the University’s research community.
-These services are underpinned by the institutional commitment to ‘make available, at a cost if appropriate, mechanisms and services for funder-compliant storage, backup, registration, deposit and retention of Research Data assets in support of current and future access, during and after completion of research projects’.
-(See the University’s ‘Research Data Management Policy ’.)
+These services are underpinned by the institutional commitment to ‘make available, at a cost if appropriate, mechanisms and services for funder-compliant storage, backup, registration, deposit and retention of Research Data assets in support of current and future access, during and after completion of research projects’ - see the University’s Research Data Management Policy.

 The University has invested in a central Research Data Store (RDS) which provides an integrated and secure service, available to researchers from all disciplines to store working data cost-effectively and link it efficiently to all BEAR services.
-On request, a default allocation of up to 3TB of space per project for 5 years will be allocated to the Principle Investigator, funded by the University for the duration of the project (whichever is the shorter).
+On request, a default allocation of up to 3TB of space per project for 5 years will be allocated to the Principle Investigator (PI), funded by the University for the duration of the project (whichever is the shorter).
 To facilitate large data transfers we provide BEAR Data Transfer.

 FAQ and Contact Us

 A Frequently Asked Questions (FAQ) list can be viewed here, however, if you do not find the information you require please do not hesitate in contacting us.